elddc/coursera-right-side-transcript/README.md

 # Coursera Right Side Transcript
-Reposition Coursera's transcript to the right side of the screen.
+A quick and simple userscript to reposition Coursera's transcript to the right side of the screen.

 <table>
   <tr>